Artà: History

 Artà was first mentioned in 1232 under the name Yartân in the Llibre de repartiment de mallorca (Jaume I).
 Later it was also written down as Jartan or Jertan.
 The origin of the name is derived from "Gertan", the Arab word for garden.

-This extraordinary landscape has been inhabited since the colonization of Majorca, as witnessed by the archaeological finds in this area:Ses Païsses and Sa Canova.
+This extraordinary landscape has been inhabited since the colonization of Mallorca, as witnessed by the archaeological finds in this area:Ses Païsses and Sa Canova.
 They date from the time 1300–100 BC.
 The coins, seals and vessels of the Talaiotic culture may be seen in the Artà Regional Museum at Plaça d'Espanya.

 Little is known about the Artà region from the Roman or pre-Islamic period.
 It is believed, however, that the old fortress on the town's hill dates to before the Islamic-Arab possession of the island.
 In the Arabian era from the 10th to the 13th century and even during the early days of Catalan rule, the fortress was known as the Almudaina, which means something like "castle" or "fortress".